DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 6. Would you like to change the pi lan interface, the default is eth0 choose **N** to continue or **Y** to change it
 ![-](imgs/Q6.JPG)
 The Pi will then reboot
 Connect a Ethernet Cable to the PS4 and Pi
+# NOTICE!
+# For future SSH access**
+# After reboot the Pi's previosly set hostname will be changed to *pppwn.local*
 # Putting Goldhen on a USB
 Download [Goldhen](https://github.com/GoldHEN/GoldHEN/releases/tag/2.4b17) By SiSTR0
 And put the *goldhen.bin* on a USB formatted in exFAT or FAT32 and plug it into your PS4.